WyvernPirate/doctor_appointment_app-flutter-/README.md

 ## Project Structure

 ## TODO
+- implement the forgot password feature
+- implement logging from other platforms(eg Google, Facebook)
+- implement a splash screen
+- improve the look and feel of the Profile Page and Appointment Page
-- add lat and long to the doctor database so to be able to pick
+- implement doctor side of the app to be able to view their own appointments and communicate woth patients
-- allow map integration on tapping